MarcYin/SIAC/SIAC_NBAR_and_uncertainty.md

 | `{float}`              | Use any user defined sza (float number between 0-60 is suggested)                      | \_nbar\_sza_[%02d]     |
 |                        |                                                                                        |                        |

-Table for SZA calculation for mosaic, this will only be used when `temporal_average_sza` is used`:
+Table for SZA calculation for mosaic, this will only be used when `temporal_average_sza` is used:

 | Mosaic time variable | Description             | Note                                                                                  |
 | -------------------- | ----------------------- | ------------------------------------------------------------------------------------- |